engrkassar/blogpost/README.md

 # AirBNB Seattle Data
 <br/><br/>
 This project is to demonstrate the understanding of data science process and to apply it real data set.<br/>
-The data set I chose is provided by AirBNB, the house sharing company for the West Coast City of Seattle.<br/>
+The data set I chose is provided by AirBNB, the house sharing company for the West Coast City of Seattle,<br/>
+Because it is a unique data set that combines business, customer and geographic data.<br/>
+I will follow CRISP-DM process in the analysis of this data set.<br/>
 <br/>
 The data is divided in three files:<br/>
 <br/>